 Then head right down the street to Preservation Hall, a historic live music venue that has been entertaining guests with incredible authentic New Orleans Jazz since 1961.

-The best Jazz musicians in the city perform nightly shows, so get in line early for the upcoming set to make sure you get a good seat.
+The best musicians in the city perform nightly shows, so get in line early for the upcoming set to make sure you get a good seat for the live jazz music.
 Or you can reserve a seat by purchasing Big Shot tickets in advance.

 The venue doesn’t serve food or drinks so eat dinner before you go and grab a drink at a nearby beer stand to enjoy while listening to some of the best Jazz in the city.

 This is a nice, mellow way to wrap up a very busy first day of your 3 days in New Orleans.

 READ MORE: Make the most of your 3 days in Chicago with our detailed itinerary guide!